preethamam/AutomaticPanoramicImageStitching-AutoPanoStitch/README.md

 MATLAB Optimization Toolbox

 # Run command
 Please use the `Main_AutoPanoStitch.m` to run the program.
 Change the `folderPath      = '../../../Data/Generic';` to your desired folder path.
 Also, change the `folderName      = '';` to a valid name.
+You can download the whole Generic folder datasets in [AutoPanoStitch Stitching Datasets Compilation](https://1drv.ms/f/s!AlFYM4jwmzqrtaBpxVMpJegvN9QVZw?e=UIaYug).

 Change the hyper parameters accordingly if needed.
 But it is not required though.
 ```